operator-framework/olm-docs/content/en/docs/Tasks/creating-an-index.md

 Success!
 There were no errors and we got a `0` error code.

 In the general case, adding a bundle involves three discreet steps:
-- Render the bundle into the index using `opm render <bundleImage>`
+- Render the bundle into the index using `opm render <bundleImage>`.
 - Add the bundle into desired channels and update the channels' upgrade edges to stitch the bundle into the correct place.
 - Validate the resulting index.